ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 </ExampleTabs.Annotation>
 <ExampleTabs.Code>

-In the Code-first approach we have multiple APIs on the `IObjectTypeDescriptor` to fulfill these criteria:
+In the Code-first approach, we have multiple APIs on the `IObjectTypeDescriptor` to fulfill these criteria:

 - `ImplementsNode`: Implements the `Node` interface.
 - `IdField`: Selects the property that represents the unique identifier of the object.